 The Executive Team is made up of Department leaders who are in charge of carrying out our mission and vision.

-Tom Massey is the Interim Executive Director/Chief Operations Officer at the Department of Health Care Policy and Financing.
+Tom Massey is the Deputy Executive Director and Chief Operations Officer at the Department of Health Care Policy and Financing.
 He is responsible for the management of government relations, internal and external communications, human resources, workforce development and facility operations.

 Prior to coming to the Department, Massey served as a state legislator representing Colorado House District 60 (Poncha Springs, Salida) for eight years.
 He was a member of the Health and Environment Committee and chaired the House Education Committee.
 He sponsored several pieces of health care legislation, some of which included prescription drug monitoring, home health care, health information technology and electronic prescriptions in Health First Colorado (Colorado's Medicaid Program).
 He also received numerous legislative honors, including awards from the Colorado Chapter of the American Academy of Pediatrics, Leadership for Healthy Communities, Colorado Substance Abuse Peer Services, and the Colorado Home Health Care Network.